johnboyes/example-synthetic-monitor/README.md

 The application is **deployable on Heroku** (see below) which makes it **very quick to get production monitoring up and running**, and the fact that the tests are **plain old [RSpec](http://rspec.info/) tests** means that your checks are much more **easily customised** to your needs than most monitoring solutions.

-Run all the specs in the 'spec' folder by default, every 5 minutes, and **notify any failures to a [Slack](https://slack.com/) channel or group** (with [SMS notifications coming soon](https://github.com/johnboyes/synthetic-monitor/issues/1)).
+Run all the specs in the 'spec' folder by default, every 5 minutes, and **notify any failures on a [Slack](https://slack.com/) channel or group** (with [SMS notifications coming soon](https://github.com/johnboyes/synthetic-monitor/issues/1)).

 ```ruby
 SyntheticMonitor.new.monitor ENV['SLACK_WEBHOOK_URL']